CryptoverseCC/robohash-token/README.md

 As you can see all we need to do is to invoke internal function `_mint` which will do the whole creation for us.
 Congratulations you have just implement your own ERC721 token!

-But let's face it, this token is extremly tedius.
+But let's face it, this token is extremely tedious.
 Luckly, it doesn't take much more work to turn it into a naming service.
 Thanks to this users will be able to claim their names, identifiers, emails etc.
 All we need to do is to allow users to pass their identifiers to `create` function and store them into some kind of mapping.